Knowledge Hub

 Statutory demand

-Serving a statutory demand is often a faster and more cost-effective method of prompting the debtor to pay the debt instead of commencing court proceedings, at least in the first instance.
-It starts the clock ticking for the non-paying party to satisfy its debts because once they have been officially served with the demand by a process server (which attracts a fee), they have 21 days within which to satisfy the debt they owe you.
+Serving a statutory demand is often a faster and more cost-effective method of prompting the debtor to pay the debt instead of starting court proceedings, at least in the first instance.
+It starts the clock ticking for the non-paying party to satisfy its debts because once they’ve been officially served with the demand by a process server (which attracts a fee), they have 21 days within which to satisfy the debt they owe you.
 It carries with it the serious threat of bankruptcy, or winding-up if served upon a company.

 Winding up petition

-If the debtor is an individual the threshold for presenting the statutory demand is £5,000 and the personal service of the statutory demand is obligatory before presentation of a bankruptcy petition after 21 days.
+If the debtor is an individual, the threshold for presenting the statutory demand is £5,000 and the personal service of the statutory demand is obligatory before presentation of a bankruptcy petition after 21 days.

 Summary

 It’s clear that there are several different avenues available to you in the event that another business has failed to settle an invoice.
-If a straightforward resolution cannot be reached informally, then obtaining the right legal support from a business disputes specialist is recommended to help you navigate these avenues to ensure that the most appropriate route is taken to try and recover your money in the least disruptive and most economical way possible.
+If a straightforward resolution cannot be reached informally, then obtaining the right legal support from a business dispute solicitor is recommended to help you navigate these avenues to ensure that the most appropriate route is taken to try and recover your money in the least disruptive and most economical way possible.

 About our expert